 If you have ISDN lines and don’t want to commit/retain an on-premise phone system, then a Hosted IP phone system would be the best solution.

 Hosted IP Phone Systems use your internet lines but you effectively rent a phone system.
 It is a great option for those who want the functionality and scalability of a phone system with no extra maintenance charges.
 (View Benefits of hosted telephony here)

 View our Research on the Phase-out of ISDN and the Alternative Solutions

 We have a selection of resources available (for free) on the phase-out of ISDN.

 Is it easy to migrate across to Hosted VoIP or SIP?

 With the right provider – yes.
 You’ll be able to port and retain your numbers over.
 The whole migration (depending on some factors like the number of sites) it can take as little as 3 weeks.

 What do I need to consider with the migration?

-There are a few things you need to consider before you migrate; here is the general steps and some considerations you’ll need to make:
+There are a few things you need to consider before you migrate; so check out our migration checklists for: